PARC-projects/video-query-home/README.md

         - Add a "Getting Started" note and point to getting started in this wiki.
         - Migrate wiki to "Home" wiki.

 # Video Query Home

 Software for agile example-driven search of video datasets.

-_**How it works:**_ The user provides an example of a video clip of interest, and the software searches for and returns examples of similar clips in the dataset.
+_**How it works:**_ The user provides an example of a video clip of interest, and the software searches for and returns examples of similar clips.
 The user then gives feedback
 on which results match the user's intended search goal.
 Based on the user's feedback, the software performs another round of search.
-After a reasonable number of rounds, the design intent is for the software to be able to query the entire dataset for all matching clips with a high degree of accuracy.
+After a reasonable number of rounds, the design intent is for the software to be able to query the entire dataset for all matching clips and achieve a high degree of accuracy.

 The collaborative search approach is more agile than conventional supervised learning of video actions.
 It does not require an upfront specification